Will voters elect Green Party’s Pete Fry to Vancouver City Council?

 In findings that may predict a closer race, Vancouverites give the edge to the NPA over the Greens (31% vs. 27%).
 One-in-five (21%) believe their neighbours will support Vision Vancouver.

 The largest group in our poll tell us they don’t know how their neighbours will vote (64%).
 But among those with an opinion, we glean some insight about how socially entrenched party support may be.

 - Half (50%) of NPA supporters believe their neighbours will also support the NPA.

 - Just one-third (34%) of Green supporters believe their neighbours will also vote Green.

 - Just over one-third (37%) of Vision supporters believe their neighbours will also vote Vision.

 Research NotesThese are the findings of a telephone survey of 438 residents of the City of Vancouver.
-The survey was conducted by Justason Market Intelligence.
+The survey, released for public education purposes, was conducted by Justason Market Intelligence.